1. French people must undergo psychological test before getting gun licence

 France is awash with illegal weapons, with some experts saying that the number of illegal guns may be twice the number of legal ones.

-The assault rifles were also the main weapon used in the radical Islamist terror attacks in France in recent years.
+Assault rifles have also been used in several radical Islamist terror attacks in France in recent years.

 The worst single mass shooting took place in the Bataclan concert hall in Paris in November 2015, when gunmen sprayed concert-goers with bullets, killing 89 of them.
 Dozens more were killed in other attacks the same night in the French capital.

-5. 1,800 French die each year in gun-related incidents
+5. 1,800 French people die each year in gun-related incidents